rootVIII/gosynflood/README.md

 <img src="https://github.com/rootVIII/gosynflood/blob/master/bin/screenshots/3.png">

-4. The half-open connections are visible via the command <code>netstat -na --tcp</code>
+4. During the attack the webserver should be unreachable at it's URL if it is susceptible.
+The half-open connections are visible via the command <code>netstat -na --tcp</code>
 <img src="https://github.com/rootVIII/gosynflood/blob/master/bin/screenshots/4.png">